 Mkomazi National Park

-The Mkomazi National Park is a magnificent, 3,500 square kilometre game reserve in northern Tanzania.
-Remote and inaccessible, it was established in 1951, but never attracted the financial support provided for the better known wildlife strongholds such as the Ngorongoro and the Serengeti National Parks.
-Only since 1989, when the Tanzanian Government reexamined the reserve's status and designated it a National Priority Project, has its true significance and importance been recognized.
+The Mkomazi National Park is a magnificent, 3,270 square kilometre park in northern Tanzania.
+Remote and inaccessible, it was established as a game reserve in 1951, but never attracted the financial support provided for the better known wildlife strongholds such as the Ngorongoro and the Serengeti National Parks.
+Only since 1989, when the Tanzanian Government re-examined the reserve's status and designated it a National Priority Project, was its true significance and importance recognized.

 Mkomazi is the southern tip of the Sahel zone.
 It is a classic dry-country reserve of grey-green nyika bush, ancient baobab trees and isolated rocky hills.
 Elsewhere, the seas of bush give way to open savannah woodlands of umbrella acacias and mbugas - shallow valleys of grassland.

 The animals, too, are typical of the arid nyika.
 Giraffe, oryx, gerenuk, hartebeest, lesser kudu, eland, impala and Grant's gazelle share the park with elephant, buffalo, and numerous predators, including lion, leopard and cheetah.
 In all, 78 species of mammals have been recorded.

 The birds of Mkomazi are even more numerous, with over 400 recorded species.
 Doves, hornbills, weavers and guinea-fowl are all present in large numbers - as well as such striking species as the martial eagle and violet wood-hoopoe.